buckles19/Python_Graphics_Button/README.md

   click()

-    allows the button to be clicked by the user and returns a True value if clicked on and a False value if clicked somewhere else
+    allows the button to be clicked by the user and returns a True value if clicked on and a False value if clicked elsewhere

   check()

-    allows the button to be checked for a click from the user and returns a True value if clicked on and a False value if clicked somewhere else
+    allows the button to be checked for a click from the user and returns a True value if clicked on and a False value if clicked elsewhere

   movingClick()